IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 no different: the play button is identified as `status=191, data1=115`, with `data2=127` when pressing the button and `data2=0` when releasing the button.

-Write down your results down so you can use them later.
+Write down your results so you can use them later.

 ### Linking the play button